BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 16/08/2020
 ---
 Unlike the whole week, this Saturday was frankly lazy and I liked the way I spent it on average 🙄.
 Admittedly, I wrote a bit of my thesis and ran 5 km but it wasn't that.
 Today is Sunday and by default I don't plan anything for Sunday 😝.

+17/08/2020
+---
+Time to start the new week 🤗.
+Yesterday it was sunny again and thank God I could be at two services: morning and evening.
+Besides, I wrote a bit of my thesis so I'm getting close to the end of 🙂.
+What about today?
+Today I would like to finish the chapter concluding my thesis!

+18/08/2020
+---
+Yesterday God gave us another beautiful day 👍👍!
+Today it's quite different outside the window - you can't see the sun, which made it harder for me to get out of bed 😅.
+Yesterday I managed to write an English summary, introduction and conclusion of my thesis 🤗!
+This means that I only have a few charts left to make as soon as the calculations on the server are finished.
+Great!
+The plan for today is to prepare a draft article for the blog.

+19/08/2020
+---
+Yesterday wasn't as sunny as the whole week before but it was hot 😏.
+I managed to recognize the topic around the blog article and describe what I will write about 😜.
+For today I invited my cousins to a home-made kebab for dinner - we'll see what it comes out of 😁😁.
+The plan for today is to write one section of the article on the blog and then make a kebab 😂.

+20/08/2020
+---
+And yesterday was great.
+I spent the whole evening in the good company of girls 🤣.We celebrated our cousin's birthday.
+The plan for today is to go out on a bike and write an article on a blog.

+21/08/2020
+---
+Yesterday was my brother's birthday and it just so happened that he came back from the seaside for the evening so we celebrated a little bit 😋.
+I didn't want to write an article on the blog yesterday so it stays with me for today.
+Today I took a vacation at work and I'm going to the wedding at 2pm! 😍 🤵👰

+22/08/2020
+---
+Yesterday's wedding was beautiful.
+Beautiful place, beautiful young couple and all the time spent was something wonderful 🙂👍.
+Today is the day after the wedding and we will all meet together again, I think we will have a good time.
+I have no extra plans for today and I don't want to - I will enjoy the day! 🤗

+23/08/2020
+---
+Saturday was very pleasant - except maybe one exception...
+About half the people after the wedding got food poisoning 😅 - including me.
+This resulted in frequent visits to the 😂 toilet.
+Still, it doesn't change that the day was beautiful and thank God for that!
+Today we have a Sunday and as always on Sundays - no plans and what comes out will come out 🙂.